wendy-xiaozong/Brain-Segmentation/README.md

 - [X] add the id in the log image part
 - [X] add the one more layer
 - [X] set the `num_workers` = 0
+- [X] make the torchio.inference.GridAggregator work in CPU
+- [X] make the training like the HighResNet
+- [X] using He initialization, and only using two GPU (The default one in pytorch is kaiming's initialization)
+- [X] write the whole picture part in every validation step
+- [ ] read other people's patch size (?), and training time, and learning rate
+- [ ] check the learning rate
+- [ ] change the learning rate to more larger
 - [ ] check what I did in the padding part
 - [ ] Try dropout
 - [ ] the filter in each layer might need to change
-- [ ] add the run time params
-- [ ] Rebuild the HighResNet and load the data! to train again
 - [ ] try transfer learning to speed up training
 - [ ] why the training loss label all equal to 1
 - [ ] might need more place to overlap with each other(could be a place to dip into) (how to remove borders) (look for the border pharams) (how the torchio deal with the overlapping part?)